Wodan58/Joy/doc/JOYimplJOY.md

     [ } ].
       ^
 	    ']' expected
-    exeterm: attempting to execute bad node
+    "8.\n "
     123

 Handling of memory is different in joy1 compared to Joy and also exeterm is a bit different: joy1 does not use conts.
-All the same it is surprising.
+It is good to know that these versions agree about the result.
 Moy and Coy implement a language that is a little different and they do so with a different code base, so some differences are expected.
-Here is the output from
+Here is the output from Moy:
-Moy:

     syntax error in file t.joy line 6 : "\07".
     syntax error in file t.joy line 7 : { true }.